Classic Motorsports: Project cars

+Past Classic Motorsports project cars include a 1964 Lotus Elan, a 1969 Triumph TR6, a 1971 Alfa Romeo Spider, a 1929 Ford Model A and a 1967 Austin Mini Cooper S, among many others.

 Sanctioned events

 Classic Motorsports also actively supports classic car clubs and events.
-The magazine is the title sponsor of the Classic Motorsports Mitty, a classic car event held annually at the Road Atlanta race track in Braselton, Georgia.
-Historic Sportscar Racing sanctions The Mitty's vintage racing, while sister publication Grassroots Motorsports hosts an event in the infield called Speedfest.
+For many years, the magazine was the title sponsor of the Classic Motorsports Mitty, a classic car event held annually at the Road Atlanta race track in Braselton, Georgia.
+Historic Sportscar Racing sanctions The Mitty's vintage racing, while sister publication Grassroots Motorsports hosted an event in the infield called Speedfest.

 In March 2010, Classic Motorsports hosted its first Orange Blossom Tour.
 The event was billed as a back-roads classic car tour through Old Florida.
 Between its starting point at the Amelia Island Concours and its 12 Hours of Sebring destination, the drive featured several stops.
 These included the Brumos Porsche Collection, an eco-tour on the Dora Canal, and the Castillo de San Marcos fort.
 The tour raised nearly $2000 for the Amelia Island Foundation to benefit Hospice.

-Since then, the Orange Blossom Tour has become an annual event.
-The tour is limited to 25 cars each year in order to keep it intimate.
-The 2016 Orange Blossom Tour will begin and end in Fernandina Beach on Amelia Island.
-Every route is different, but as usual the tour highlights some of northern Florida's most scenic routes and classic dining experiences.
+Since then, Classic Motorsports has expanded into an entire branch of Classic Motorsports Road Tours, including the Orange Blossom Tour through Central Florida, the Smoky Mountain Tour through the Smoky Mountains and the Blue Ridge Parkway area, the Empire State Tour through the New York Finger Lakes region, and the now-retired Golden State Tour, which ran through northern California.

+Classic Motorsports also hosts "kickoff" events for Monterey car week (the week ahead of the Pebble Beach Concours d'Elegance) and the Amelia Concours d'Elegance.
+These events are titled the Classic Motorsports Monterey Kickoff and the Classic Motorsports Amelia Island Kickoff, respectively.